altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Altina stood up after finishing her tea.

-【What is it, Regis?
-You are still not done yet?】
+"What is it, Regis?
+You are still not done yet?"<br/>

-【Oh… I’m just thinking about something.】
+"Oh… I’m just thinking about something."<br/>

 The others already left.

-【Well, never mind.
-Drop by later okay?】
+"Well, never mind.
+Drop by later okay?"<br/>

-【Understood.】
+"Understood."<br/>

 Altina left the mess, and her Escort Officer Eric followed.

 Regis stared at his empty plate and muttered to himself.

-【… Is that possible?】
+"… Is that possible?"<br/>

 Regis quickly returned to his room.